Laser selectively target hairs by targeting the hair pigment known as melanin

 Several treatments such as waxing, shaving, and plucking are all offered for hair removal, but laser hair reduction is one of the fastest growing nonsurgical procedures for both men and women.
 According to the American Society for Aesthetic Plastic Surgery (ASAPS), laser hair removal was listed as the top nonsurgical procedure for people 18 and under and for people between 19 and 34 years old.

 Laser hair reduction works by selectively damaging the hair while reducing damage to the surrounding skin.

 Lasers are a narrow beam of light formed by a single wavelength.
 Laser hair reduction uses these beams of light to target the pigment in the hair known as melanin to heat and damage the hair.
-Common types of lasers used for hair reduction are: Alexandrite, long-pulse Diode, and the long-pulse Neodymium-Doped Yttrium Aluminum Garnet (Nd:YAG), having wavelengths of 755 nm, 810 nm, and 1064 nm respectively.
+Common types of lasers used for hair reduction are Alexandrite, long-pulse Diode, and the long-pulse Neodymium-Doped Yttrium Aluminum Garnet (Nd:YAG) having wavelengths of 755 nm, 810 nm, and 1064 nm respectively.

 As mentioned earlier, the lasers target melanin - the pigment responsible for protecting the skin from harmful radiation.
-Melanin is found at various parts of the body, such as the eyes, hair, and skin.
+Melanin is found in various parts of the body, such as the eyes, hair, and skin.
 During laser treatments for hair reduction, the melanin inside your hair absorbs the light energy, converts it to heat, ultimately damaging the hair itself.
 By heating and damaging the hair and the surrounding hair follicle, the eventual outcome is a reduction in the amount and thickness of the hair.

 Efficacy of Laser Treatments